Introduction

 )

-Then, we define the distributions for the nodes in the Bayesian network.
+Then, define the distributions for the nodes in the Bayesian network.
 The distributions represent the probabilities of the outcomes for each node.

 distributions <- list(